 These thin and soft chocolate pancakes with cocoa powder will be done in under 25 minutes (plus chilling time!).
 They will go great with a homemade iced mocha latte.

-If you are looking for something more traditional, visit my recipe for old-fashioned fluffy (English) pancakes or fluffy American pancakes without eggs, or this comforting semolina porridge.
+If you are looking for something more traditional, visit my recipe for old-fashioned fluffy (English) pancakes, fluffy American pancakes without eggs, or this comforting semolina porridge.

 For busy mornings, an ideal breakfast might be something you can grab and eat on the go - try my Oreo overnight oats without milk.